 - Properly caulking them.
 Missing or failed caulking causing drafts, water infiltration, and the infiltration of flies, insects and spiders and all sorts of creepy crawly things.
 Water infiltration will rot your sills and eventually the framing of the house or cause water damage on your walls.
 Some interior caulks and silicones can't be painted.

 Customers (and even most contractors) can't distinguish between all the caulks, silicones, and adhesives out there.
 There is ONE brand that is far superior to all the others for exterior applications, and it is not GE.
-It's a trade secret not to be revealed online.
+This is a trade secret not to be revealed online.
+Alex and Alex-Plus painter's caulk cannot be used for the exterior, no matter what it says on the tube.

-I provide windows from several window manufacturers, depending on the quality of windows desired by the customer.
+QUALITY VINYL WINDOWS --- I provide windows from several window manufacturers, depending on the quality of windows desired by the customer.
 I provide both wood and vinyl windows.
-Since the passage of the Economic Recovery Act of 2009, almost every window I've sold are the energy-efficient Alside Excalibur that qualify for a 30% tax credit at tax time.
-Every customer gets a certificate to show your tax preparer.
+Since the passage of the Economic Recovery Act of 2009, I sold hundreds of the energy-efficient Alside Excalibur that qualify for a 30% tax credit at tax time.
 The Alside Excalibur warranty is 2nd to none, and it covers vinyl cracking, warping, and chipping, mechanical problems, seal failure/fog between the panes, etc. This manufacturer is in business over 60 years, and has hundreds of distribution centers nationwide.
 They do not sell to homeowners, only to Contractors.

-As a Contractor, I have access to every brand of window out there, including Andersen, Pella, Marvin, and all the various vinyl windows.
-My strong preference is to directly install every window we sell, that way I can control the quality of installation.
+As a Contractor, I have access to every brand of window out there.
+We directly install every window we sell, that way I can control the quality of installation.
 This is what we do.
-Even the best brands out there will have mechanical problems if not properly installed.
+Even the best brands out there will have mechanical and leak-related problems if not properly installed.

-On occasion, there are customers who insist that the manufacturer directly installs the window.
-Most manufacturers don't install, but I have a relationship with one who does.
-In this situation, I will sell the Duragard or Weatherweld window and hire the manufacturer to do the installation.
+Once in a while, there is a customers who wants the manufacturer to directly installs the window, usually because they heard a sales pitch from someone who stressed this.
+(Most manufacturers don't install, they just make windows.)
+Not a problem.
+I have a relationship with a manufacturer who does both.
+In this situation, I will sell the Duragard or Weatherweld window and direct the manufacturer to do the installation.

 Confident Home Remodelers is known for: